dwastberg/pyraymesh/README.md

 ### Traverse the BVH

-If you want to traverse the BVH and get all triangles that are along a ray in the BVH.
+If you want to traverse the BVH and get all triangles that are along a ray in the BVH, you can use the `traverse` method.
 This is useful if you want to do some custom processing on the triangles that are potentially intersected by a ray.

 ```python